<img src="https://ws.zoominfo.com/pixel/20BaaYt5U7vKWlVNoJuI" width="1" height="1" style="display: none;">

 Getting the Tools to Simplify B2B Podcast Attribution

 It’s not easy tying traffic and conversions to your B2B podcast.
 This is why we suggest using tools to simplify the process.
-Casted is a platform we created specifically for B2B marketers and podcasters like you.
-It enables you to upload your podcast content, turn it into sound clips and audiograms, and share it with your entire company.
+Casted is a podcast marketing platform we created specifically for B2B marketers and podcasters like you.
+It enables you to upload your podcast content, turn it into clips, audiograms, videograms, and embedded podcast players and share it with your entire company.
 Plus, you can track how it performs wherever you place it (emails, social, blog posts, etc.).